LDonoughe/ruby-defense/README.md

 [ ] More options for point spending

 [ ] [Quality of Life] Cleanup test output since curses mucked that up

+[ ] Think about the consequences of elk stacking